Shaktimaan: Reception

-Universe
+The series was also popular in Bhutan, even before the introduction of a national television channel.
+Students skipped Saturday classes to watch the show, while drawings of the title character were drawn by local children in roads, walls and books.

+Other media

 Shaktimaan has generated other media including comic books, Animated series, Television film, and YouTube mini-episodes with characters from the series.

 Comic books

 Comic books appeared featuring Shaktimaan and published in many Indian languages as well as English in association with Diamond Comics and Raj Comics.
 Raj Comics published 13 titles.

-Shaktimaan: The Animated Series (2011–12)
+Shaktimaan: The Animated Series (2011–2012)

 Shaktimaan: The Animated Series produced by Reliance Animation was aired on Sonic from 2011 to 2012.

 Hamara Hero Shaktimaan (2013)

 Hamara Hero Shaktimaan (Our Hero Shaktimaan) is a television film that aired on Pogo TV on 30 June 2013.

 Sorry Shaktimaan (2019–present)

 On 15 March 2019, a show named Sorry Shaktimaan started on a YouTube channel having the same name.
 It is the educational section of Shaktimaan.

 Dhamaka (2020)

 A Shaktimaan reference was made in the 2020 Malayalam language romantic comedy film Dhamaka in which a character visualises another character as Shaktimaan.
 Mukesh Khanna initially wanted to take legal action against the makers but later allowed them to use the reference.